chenyangdamon/best-pagination/README.md

-# What is best-loading ?
+# What is best-pagination ?
-This is a loading component that focuses on the PC side of web applications.
+This is a pagination component that focuses on the PC side of web applications.
 It's simple, compact, lightweight, efficient, and portable.
 Helps reduce the amount of development effort.
 # Dependence
 - jquery.1.11.x
 # Installation